-The actuarial liability for FECA benefits is recorded at estimated present value of future benefits for injuries and deaths that have already been incurred.
+The actuarial liability for FECA benefits is recorded at estimated PV of future benefits for injuries and deaths that have already been incurred.

-Gains and losses from changes in long-term assumptions used to estimate federal employee pensions, ORB, and OPEB liabilities are reflected separately on the Statement of Net Cost and the components of the expense related to federal employee pension, ORB, and OPEB liabilities are disclosed in Note 12-Federal Employee and Veteran Benefits Payable as prescribed by SFFAS No. 33, Pensions, Other Retirement Benefits, and Other Postemployment Benefits: Reporting the Gains and Losses from Changes in Assumptions and Selecting Discount Rates and Valuation Dates.
-In addition, SFFAS No. 33 also provides a standard for selecting the discount rate assumption for present value estimates of federal employee pension, ORB, and OPEB liabilities.
+Gains and losses from changes in long-term assumptions used to estimate federal employee pensions, ORB, and OPEB liabilities are reflected separately on the Statement of Net Cost and the components of the expense related to federal employee pension, ORB, and OPEB liabilities are disclosed in Note 13-Federal Employee and Veteran Benefits Payable as prescribed by SFFAS No. 33, Pensions, Other Retirement Benefits, and Other Postemployment Benefits: Reporting the Gains and Losses from Changes in Assumptions and Selecting Discount Rates and Valuation Dates.
+In addition, SFFAS No. 33 also provides a standard for selecting the discount rate assumption for PV estimates of federal employee pension, ORB, and OPEB liabilities.
+See Note 13-Federal Employee and Veteran Benefits Payable for additional information.

-K. Environmental and Disposal Liabilities
+L. Environmental and Disposal Liabilities

 Environmental and disposal liabilities are recorded at the estimated current cost of the cleanup plan, including the level of restoration to be performed, the current legal or regulatory requirements, and the current technology.
-Cleanup costs are the costs of removing, containing or disposing of hazardous waste.
+Cleanup costs are the costs of removing, containing, or disposing of hazardous waste.
 Hazardous waste is a solid, liquid, or gaseous waste that, because of its quantity or concentration, presents a potential hazard to human health or the environment.
 Cleanup costs include, but are not limited to, decontamination, decommissioning, site restoration, site monitoring, closure, and post-closure costs.
 Where technology does not exist to clean up radioactive or hazardous waste, only the estimable portion of the liability (typically monitoring and safe containment) is recorded.
+See Note 14-Environmental and Disposal Liabilities for additional information.

-L. Insurance and Guarantee Program Liabilities
+M. Insurance and Guarantee Program Liabilities

 Insurance programs are authorized by law to financially compensate a designated population of beneficiaries by accepting all or part of the risk for losses incurred as a result of an adverse event.
-Certain consolidation entities with significant insurance and guarantee programs (i.e., PBGC and FDIC) apply FASB standards, and are not converted to FASAB standards in the consolidated financial statements of the U.S. government.
-The two most significant FASB-based insurance and guarantee programs are provided by PBGC and FDIC.
+Certain consolidation entities with significant insurance and guarantee programs (i.e., PBGC, FDIC and FCSIC) apply FASB standards, and are not converted to FASAB standards in consolidation, as permitted by SFFAS No. 47.

-PBGC recognizes a single-employer program liability for probable plan terminations, which represents PBGC's best estimate of the losses, net of plan assets, and the present value of expected recoveries (from sponsors and members of their controlled group) for plans that are likely to terminate in the future.
+PBGC recognizes a single-employer program liability for probable plan terminations, which represents PBGC's best estimate of the losses, net of plan assets, and the PV of expected recoveries (from sponsors and members of their controlled group) for plans that are likely to terminate in the future.
 PBGC recognizes a multi-employer program liability for future financial assistance to insolvent plans and to plans deemed probable to becoming insolvent.